 The formula for all-natural automatic castile soap dishwasher detergent is one cup pure castile liquid soap to one cup warm water plus 1 tablespoon lemon or lime juice.
 This recipe multiplies well.

 To use: Add one tablespoon detergent to your dishwasher’s detergent dispenser and fill the rinse aid reservoir with white vinegar.

 Caution: If you have especially hard water and or notice water marks remaining on glass items, this is an indication that this castile soap dishwasher detergent formula is not appropriate for your situation.

 Mix pure castile liquid soap 50/50 with hydrogen peroxide.
 Pour into a spray bottle, then treat carpet spots as soon after they happen as possible.
 You may need to scrub with a clean white cloth or brush before blotting up the stain along with as much moisture as possible.

 Because hydrogen peroxide degrades quickly once exposed to air and light, make up this spot cleaner as you need it, rather than storing it.

 Mix 3/4 cup pure castile liquid soap in three gallons of warm water.
-Use this to clean your tile, wood and vinyl floors, using a slightly wet mop to wipe away dust and dirt making sure you are not leaving behind puddles of water.
-The key is to wring the mop well then scrub, clean and mop up as much moisture as possible.
+Use this to clean your tile, wood, and vinyl floors, using a slightly wet mop to wipe away dust and dirt making sure you are not leaving behind puddles of water.
+The key is to wring the mop well then scrub, clean and mop up as much moisture as possible as quickly as possible.
 Once dry, enjoy a streak-free floor.